 In an accident caused by a phantom driver, Georgia law requires either testimony from another eyewitness about how the accident occurred or evidence in the form of physical damage to the victim’s car.
 These conditions are meant to deter fraudulent claims.

-The Georgia Appeals Court recently addressed what is needed in terms of eyewitness or corroborating testimony to get a claim for uninsured motorist coverage before a jury.
+The Georgia Appeals Court has addressed what is needed in terms of eyewitness or corroborating testimony to get a claim for uninsured motorist coverage before a jury.

-The case involved the personal injury claim of a man who alleged his vehicle rolled over after he swerved to avoid a vehicle that had pulled out in front of him from a shopping center.
+This personal injury claim alleged a man rolled his vehicle over after he swerved to avoid a vehicle that had pulled out in front of him from a shopping center parking lot.

 An insurance company trying to avoid paying the claim pointed out these differences between the affidavit and the statements taken later, and also challenged the witnesses credibility because he knew the vehicle owner.
 Based on these differences between the Affidavit and the later statements, the trial court dismissed the case, effectively denying UIM coverage to the victim.

 On Appeal, the higher court ruled that the Trial Court had made a mistake.
 The Appeals Court ruled that an eyewitness’s account of the accident – even though it was somewhat contradictory about the accident details – was enough to allow the motorist to have a Jury to hear the case.
 It would then be up to the Jury to determine whether the witness was credible.